-- 9. Religious Holiday Observance- Parent/guardian notifies the school of the religious holiday observance. - 10.
+- 8. Post-Secondary Visit Parent/guardian notifies the school the student is visiting a post-secondary program. - 9.
+Religious Holiday Observance- Parent/guardian notifies the school of the religious holiday observance. - 10.
 Student Success Center Student is assigned to the Student Success Center. - 11.
 Suspension Student absence while s/he has been suspended. - 12.
 Bus The Principal, or designee, provides notice that there has been a delay due to District provided transportation.